Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 |---|---|

-| Just better writing on emails you already draft | Lavender |
+| Better writing on emails you already draft | Lavender |

 | A full-stack platform with a large database | Apollo |

-| High-volume email sending with great deliverability | Instantly or Smartlead |
+| High-volume email sending with strong deliverability | Instantly or Smartlead |

 | Maximum personalization depth with custom workflows | Clay |